 Green power for the price of brown at Frasers Property industrial sites

 Frasers Property is extending the benefits of clean energy to industrial tenants, offering clean, green power for no additional cost at two new industrial estates in Victoria and New South Wales.
-The new estates will boast energy efficient design and renewable energy technology.
+The new estates will feature energy efficient design and renewable energy technology.

 Innovative distributed energy generation models will be installed at Rubix Connect in Victoria and The Horsley Park Estate in New South Wales to deliver carbon neutral electricity through onsite solar, battery storage and a biodiesel generator.
 Frasers Property energy retailer Real Utilities will provide Climate Active certified carbon neutral electricity to the properties’ common areas and tenants.